Search all sites near me now

 Lake Tūtira

 Alongside SH2 north of Napier, are the twin lakes of Tūtira and Waikōpiro.
 These culturally significant lakes are located along an ancient Māori travelling trail.
-The lakes were formed by a land slip at least 7200 years ago.
+The lakes were formed by a land slide at least 7200 years ago.
 Waikōpiro flows into Tūtira under a narrow strip of land, and the two lakes are effectively one lake during high water levels.
 A DOC wildlife reserve and Regional Council's regional park border the lake, as well as private land.
 Lake Tūtira is one of the most scientifically studied lakes in New Zealand with core samples showing evidence from storms and eruption ash falls.

-Tūtira has a maximum depth of 42 metres and an average depth of 21m, has a surface area of 174 hectares and is approximately 155 metres above sea level.
+Lake Tūtira has a maximum depth of 42 metres and an average depth of 21m, has a surface area of 174 hectares and is approximately 155 metres above sea level.
 Water stays in the lake for at least 3 years.

-The Tūtira Regional Park is also a demonstration site for sustainable land management, and as well as enhanced wetlands, native bush and an arboretum, has a trial plantation of high UMF manuka; the aim is to find how well this scrub cover performs to improve water quality and provide a profitable crop on steep Hawke’s Bay hillsides.
+The Tūtira Regional Park is also a demonstration site for sustainable land management, and as well as enhanced wetlands, native bush and an arboretum has a trial plantation of high UMF manuka; the aim is to find how well this scrub cover performs to improve water quality and provide a profitable crop on steep Hawke’s Bay hillsides.

 Lake Summary